Vincenzo Fiore Marrese

 I separated the two strings from the twine to obtain some strands; photo by V.F.
 Marrese; ©VFMarrese.

-This gesture reverses the industrial process that twisted the natural fibre into twine.
+The idea is that this gesture reverses the industrial process, I mean, the process that twisted the natural fibre into twine.

-To explore the layered relationship between the natural and the industrial, I intertwined the separated seaweed strands with polypropylene thread to create a hybrid fibre.
+To highlight the layered relationship between the natural and the industrial, I intertwined the separated seaweed strands with polypropylene thread.

 Close-up photograph of light-colored seaweed strands and white polypropylene thread tightly entangled together, creating a textured and somewhat delicate form.
 The subject is sharply focused against a stark black background, emphasizing the contrast between the materials and their interwoven structure.